Scalable Quantum Reinforcement Learning on NISQ Devices with Dynamic-Circuit Qubit Reuse and Grover Optimization: Discussion

-Beyond qubit efficiency, embedding Grover’s trajectory search within the QMDP unifies trajectory evaluation and policy identification into a single quantum process.
-This removes the need for classical post-processing and exploits quantum parallelism and amplitude amplification to accelerate policy discovery.
-We further demonstrate Grover’s algorithm on quantum hardware as part of the complete QRL framework, with measured output distributions closely matching theoretical predictions.
-Residual discrepancies are attributable to hardware noise sources such as gate infidelities and readout errors, rather than to limitations of the algorithm.
-These findings provide strong evidence that Grover-based trajectory search can be effectively deployed in a dynamic-circuit setting on present-day devices, underscoring its readiness for practical quantum-native decision-making systems.
+Beyond resource efficiency, embedding Grover-based trajectory search within the QMDP unifies trajectory evaluation and policy identification into a single coherent quantum process.
+Rather than relying on classical post-processing of measured trajectories, amplitude amplification directly increases the probability of sampling optimal-return paths.
+The experimental implementation of Grover’s search within the dynamic-circuit framework demonstrates that amplitude amplification remains compatible with qubit reuse and mid-circuit execution.
+The measured output distributions closely match theoretical predictions, with deviations attributable to hardware noise sources rather than algorithmic limitations.
+This confirms that Grover-enhanced policy optimization can be deployed within a dynamic-circuit QMDP architecture without sacrificing functional integrity.